Care for teens

 TREATMENT: Treatable with Antibiotics

 Preventive methods (like condoms, vaccinations & STI testing) keep you safe from getting and spreading STIs.
+Come see us, we can help!

-**The information listed above was provided by a resource of the Reproductive Health National Training Center (RHNTC).
+**The information listed above was provided by a resource of the Reproductive Health National Training Center (RHNTC)

 The decision to have safe sex is a serious one.
 Avoiding an unwanted pregnancy is a top concern among teens.
 Learn more about the most effective methods available.
 When you’re ready, we’ll help you decide what will work best for you.